GeoffHayward/Map/README.md

 The object's deviations from the Java Map are:

 * entitySet - missing (use values)
-* keySet - is named keys (return an array of unique values)
+* keySet - is named keys (it returns an array of unique values)